-The Cooperative has a Cushion of Credit Account with RUS.
-The account represents voluntary payments to RUS in excess of amounts due and is intended to enable the Cooperative to have funds available to make scheduled payments on RUS debt.
-Funds can only be used to make installments on RUS mortgage notes.
-Provisions of the 2020 Farm Bill passed on December 20, 2018 have modified the RUS cushion of credit program.
-No new deposits into the cushion of credit account are allowed after December 20, 2018.
-The new bill allows for cushion of credit holders to prepay their RUS debt without a prepayment penalty through September 30, 2020.
-Existing cushion of credit balances will continue to earn interest at 5% until October 1, 2020, at which time the interest rate drops to 4%.
-Beginning October 1, 2021, the cushion of credit balances will earn interest at a 1-year Treasury rate.
+The Cooperative had previously maintained a Cushion of Credit Account with RUS which represented voluntary payments to RUS in excess of amounts due, intended to enable the Cooperative to have funds available to make scheduled payments on RUS debt.
+Funds could only be used to make installments on RUS mortgage notes.
+Provisions of the 2018 Farm Bill passed on December 20, 2018 modified the RUS cushion of credit program.
+No new deposits into the cushion of credit account were allowed after December 20, 2018.
 The Cooperative made deposits of \$30,000,000 into the cushion of credit on December 17, 2018.
-As of December 31, 2019 and 2018, the Cooperative had \$64,911,744 and \$61,765,102, respectively, in the Cushion of Credit with RUS.
+The Farm Bill allowed for cushion of credit holders to prepay their RUS debt without a prepayment penalty through September 30, 2020.
+In January 2020, the Board of Directors approved the use of the cushion of credit funds to pay off RUS notes in the amount of \$13,100,000 related to HCPP and \$89,400,000 related to San Jacinto Units 1 & 2 and Hardin Units 1 & 2.
+As of December 31, 2020 and 2019, the Cooperative had \$-0- and \$64,911,744, respectively, in the Cushion of Credit with RUS.